SirPryderi/CSCU9T6-Exam-Notes/README.md

   - Calculate new center

 ### Market Basket Analysis
 **Market Basket Analysis** is a data mining technique that aims to discover co-occurence relationships between activities performed by a specific group of individuals.
-It is used, for instance, in reteil to understand the purchase behaviour of customers.
+It is used, for instance, in retail to understand the purchase behaviour of customers.
 Example: `IF CUSTOMER BOUGHT A THEN HE WILL BUY B`.
 The process of finding the relationship is called **association rule discovery**.

 - The **itemset** is the collection of one or more items.
 - The **support count** (σ) is the frequency of occurence of an itemset.